roberto-butti/some-drops-of-php/src/content/docs/01-system/01-sys-phpversion.md

 file_put_contents($log_file, $log_message, FILE_APPEND);
 ```

-### 3. Retrieving the Version of a Specific PHP Extension
+### 3. Retrieving the version of a specific PHP extension

 You can use `phpversion("extension-name")` to check the version of a particular extension.
 This is helpful for ensuring that the extension is enabled and is of the correct version for your application.
 ```php